Quantumtestosterone/Quantumtestosterone/README.md

 ## 🚀 Current Endeavor: Deus Ex Machina (The Exocortex)

-* **Vision:** To create a deeply integrated AI companion that acts as a dynamic interface with one's potential, fostering self-evolution by making the "Shadow Self" an actionable guide.
+* **Vision:** To create a deeply integrated AI companion that acts as a dynamic interface with one's potential, fostering self-evolution by making the "Future Self" an actionable guide.
 * **Approach:** Building a system that translates life's data (actions, learning, goals) into a responsive, evolving framework for growth.
 This involves exploring concepts like:
     * Personalized AI agents with evolving personalities, mirroring aspects of the self.
     * Dynamic goal and priority systems that reflect conscious resource allocation.